vsrinivas/fuchsia/docs/syscalls/vmar_map.md

 ## NOTES

 The VMO that backs a memory mapping can be resized to a smaller size.
-This can cause the thread is reading or writting to the VMAR region to fault.
+This can cause the thread is reading or writing to the VMAR region to fault.
 To avoid this hazard, services that receive VMOs from clients should use **ZX_VM_REQUIRE_NON_RESIZABLE** when mapping the VMO.